ncatlab/nlab-content/pages/1/9/6/4/4691/content.md

 * [[Mikhail Gromov]], _In a search for a structure, Part I: On entropy_ (2012) ([pdf](https://www.ihes.fr/~gromov/wp-content/uploads/2018/08/structre-serch-entropy-july5-2012.pdf))

-* [[William Lawvere]], _State categories, closed categories, and the existence_ (subtitle: Semi-continuous entropy functions), IMA reprint 86, [pdf](https://www.ima.umn.edu/State-Categories-Closed-Categories-and-Existence-Semi-Continuous-Entropy-Functions)
+* [[William Lawvere]], _State categories, closed categories, and the existence_ [of] _semi-continuous entropy functions_, IMA Preprint Series #86, 1984. ([web](https://www.ima.umn.edu/preprints/State-Categories-Closed-Categories-and-Existence-Semi-Continuous-Entropy-Functions))

-(Co)homological viewpoint is discussed in
+A (co)homological viewpoint is discussed in

 * P. Baudot, D. Bennequin, _The homological nature of entropy_, Entropy, 17(5):3253--3318, 2015 [doi](https://doi.org/10.3390/e17053253) (open access)

-(for an update see also the abstract of a Baudot's talk [here](https://calendar.math.cas.cz/content/information-cohomology-and-topological-information-data-analysis))
+(for an update see also the abstract of a talk of Baudot [here](https://calendar.math.cas.cz/content/information-cohomology-and-topological-information-data-analysis))

 ### Axiomatic characterizations
  {#ReferencesAxiomaticCharacterization}